WilliamY97/LearningJournal/Coding Questions/Two Pointers/README.md

 Two pointer questions can be seperated into three categories with subcategories:

 ### 1. Meeting (Sum or Array)
+Having two pointers approach each other from left and right side
 ### 2. Forwarding (List, Tail, Window, or Fast&Slow)
 ### 3. Two Arrays